The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 Firepower

-The fighting compartment contains: 1 projectile - vertically on the cabin floor, behind the back of the commander's seat; 1 sleeve - on the floor of the front right side of the cab; 2 shells and 2 shells - at the partition between the middle fuel tanks.
+The following are located in the fighting compartment: 1 projectile - vertically on the cabin floor, behind the back of the commander's seat; 1 sleeve - on the floor of the front right side of the cabin; 2 shells and 2 casings - near the partition between the middle fuel tanks.

-Sleeves installed in the fighting compartment must be covered with covers.
+Cases installed in the fighting compartment must be covered with covers.

-one store - on a machine gun;
+one magazine - on a machine gun;

 three shops - in the niche of the tower on the right;

-one shop - on an anti-aircraft installation;
+one magazine - on an anti-aircraft installation;

 The TPD-K1 sight was later used in the T-72A and T-64A tanks.
-The task of the T-80B gunner comes down to pointing the sight mark at the target, measuring the range, choosing ammunition and firing a shot.
+The task of the T-80B gunner comes down to pointing the sight mark at the target, measuring the range, selecting ammunition and firing a shot.

 A 7.62 mm PKT machine gun is paired with the cannon.
 For firing at air targets, there is a 12.7 mm NSVT anti-aircraft machine gun mounted on the base of the tank commander's hatch.